GiorgioMB/UniversityProjects/Quantum Circuit Classification/README.md

 - **Key Features**:
   - Preprocesses the Iris dataset by removing one species to simplify it into a binary classification task.
   - Implements both a quantum circuit and a classical neural network to perform the classification.
-  - Trains, tests, and compares the performance of quantum and classical models under various conditions, including handling adversarial examples.
+  - Trains, tests, and compares the performance of quantum and an MLP under normal and adversarial examples.
   - Evaluates the effectiveness of random versus deterministic sampling methods in quantum circuits during testing.
 - **Effectiveness**:
   - The quantum model exhibited performance similar, or superior, to a model with 10 times the parameters and trained for 5 times the number of epochs